chattanooga law project

 1. Why is voting important?

-Answer: President Abraham Lincoln called democracy "government of the
+Answer: President Abraham Lincoln called democracy "

-."
+people, by the people and for the people."
 It means that we are not here to

 serve our government, but that our government is here to serve us — and we